 Why Do You Need To Set Up An Emergency Fund?

 In reality, you should expect the unexpected, and when these emergencies with financial implications happen, it can be very expensive.
 Most financial experts agree that the first thing you should do after you’ve met your basic needs is to reduce your spending and start an emergency fund.

-Financial emergencies come in the form of a job loss, car or home repairs, medical expenses or something you can never predict.
+Financial emergencies come in the form of a job loss, car or home repairs, medical expenses, or something you can never predict.
 Most of us have experienced these setbacks and their related bills, but how do we cover this unforeseen expense?
-Many people don’t plan for emergencies in their monthly budget, and are forced to take on an expensive credit card debt or loan to cover the bills, which only add to the pain.
+Unfortunately, many people don’t plan for emergencies in their monthly budget and are forced to take on expensive credit card debt or loans to cover the bills, which only adds to the pain.

 Where to Keep Your Emergency Fund

-You should start with a savings account because it is simple to use and easily accessible.
-While it may be tempting to tie your money in a CD or mutual fund, those saving methods make getting your money difficult when you need it most.
-So, opt for a normal savings or checking account with your local or online bank.
-As your account grows you can then start looking into finding a saving method that’ll earn higher interest rates.
+It would be appropriate to start with a savings account because it is easy to use and accessible.
+While it may be tempting to tie your money up in a CD or mutual fund, those saving methods make getting your money difficult when you need it most.
+So, opt for normal savings or checking accounts with your local or online bank.
+Then, as your account grows, you can start looking into finding a saving method that’ll earn higher interest rates.

 How Do You Get Started?

 If you don’t have an emergency fund or find it hard to save money, then the key is to start off small.
 Some experts believe that you should create a $1,000 emergency fund before you start working on paying off any outstanding debts.
 Doing so gives you a small cushion for emergency expenses instead of putting yourself into further debt by using credit cards or loans.